stackitcloud/stackit-cli/docs/stackit_project_member_remove.md

 ## stackit project member remove

-Removes a member from a project.
+Removes a member from a project

 ### Synopsis